Carbon capture and storage (CCS) process

 It’s a three-step process: capture, transport and storage.

-CO2 capture technologies can be fitted to a large CO2 emissions source.
-The technology diverts the flue gas containing CO2 before it reaches the atmosphere, where it would otherwise contribute to the conditions that cause climate change.
+Capture technologies are fitted to a large emission source, which makes it possible to capture CO2 emissions so they don’t end up in the atmosphere, where they would otherwise contribute to the conditions that cause climate change.

 Next, the CO2 is compressed to behave like a liquid.
-As a result, the CO2 takes up less space so we can store more.
 A specially designed pipeline transports liquid CO2 to a secure storage location.
 Here, it’s injected more than one kilometre underground into stable rock formations—a depth equivalent to about three stacked Empire State Buildings.

 Capture